 Herniated Discs and Florida’s No-Fault Car Insurance System

-The medical bills from a herniated disc, as well as the time you may need to take off from work or how the injury affects your ability to work, can add up quickly.
-If the car accident that caused your injury was not your fault, you are legally entitled to seek reimbursement for your medical expenses as well as the costs of your property damage, lost income, pain and suffering, and other losses.
+The medical bills from a herniated disc, the time you may need to take off from work, and how the injury affects your ability to work can add up quickly.
+Suppose the car accident that caused your injury was not your fault.
+In that case, you are legally entitled to seek reimbursement for your medical expenses as well as the costs of your property damage, lost income, pain and suffering, and other losses.

 At the Law Offices of Anidjar & Levine, a Fort Lauderdale herniated disc caused by a car accident lawyer can show car insurance providers and the court that you suffered a serious injury and argue for you to receive complete reimbursement for your medical bills as well as all the other expenses of the car accident.
 Reach out to us at 1-800-747-3733 for a free consultation on your legal options for recovering compensation after your herniated disc injury.